ringbuffer-org/computer_music_basics/website/posts/SuperCollider/buses.rst

 Bus Indices
 ===========

-The variable ``~aBus`` is the client-side representation of the Bus.
+The variable ``~aBus`` is merely the the client-side representation of the Bus.
-The server only knows it by its bus index.
-Bus indices are counted upwards and can be queried with the following command:
+The server only knows buses by their bus index.
+Bus indices are counted upwards (for every new bus created in the language) and can be queried with the following command:

 .. code-block:: supercollider